abhijitWakchaure/run-flogo-app/README.md

 ### How to Download

-You can download the release from here https://github.com/abhijitWakchaure/run-flogo-app/releases/latest
+You can download the release from [latest releases](https://github.com/abhijitWakchaure/run-flogo-app/releases/latest)

 ### How to Install (Linux)